Copying remote files while changing ownership

 - User

-, the customer who needed work done - User
+samuel, the customer who needed work done - User

-, a pseudo-user account associated with his project - Host
+orion, a pseudo-user account associated with his project - Host

-, where the source data files live - Host
+collector, where the source data files live - Host

-, where the data files need to be visible - Host
+analyser, where the data files need to be visible - Host

-, the NFS server - Filesystem
+filer, the NFS server - Filesystem

-is NFS-mounted fromfiler
+/mnt/datastoreonanalyseris NFS-mounted fromfiler

 The goal: Copy files readable by user samuel from host collector

-, changing their ownership to
+into /mnt/datastore on analyser, changing their ownership to

-user orion
+user orion.

 The obstacles: